dalnefre/FPGA/tutorial/counter/README.md

     end
 ```

-We place of simulation controls in an `initial` block,
+We place our simulation controls in an `initial` block,
 which is like `always`, except that it only executes once.
 We use `begin` and `end` to include multiple statements in the `initial` block.
 As with any procedural block, these statements execute sequentially.